markropisz/ShortWorkoutGenerator/README.md

 ===========================================

-4. enter "frontend" directory in your terminal and run "npm start"
+4. enter "WorkoutGenerator/frontend" directory in your terminal and run "npm start"